dmerejkowsky/blog/content/post/0071-giving-mypy-a-go.md

 * spam
 ```

-So in order to keep things DRY [^2], we have some high-level code that only deals with loop and error handling:
+So in order to keep things <abbr title="Don't Repeat Yourself">DRY</abbr>, we have some high-level code that only deals with loop and error handling:

 First, a generic `Task` method.